naikp13/SAR4CET/README.md

 See the `examples` directory for more detailed examples.

-## References

-- Conradsen, K., Nielsen, A.A., Skriver, H. (2016).
-Determining the points of change in time series of polarimetric SAR data.
-IEEE Transactions on Geoscience and Remote Sensing.
-- Meyer, F.J. et al. (2018).
-An Automatic Flood Monitoring Service from Sentinel-1 SAR: Products, Delivery Pipelines, and Performance Assessment.
-IGARSS 2018.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.